 Sensory Friendly Series at New Albany Symphony

 During these concerts, audience members can feel free to move around, talk and BYO reinforcements and motivational systems.
 House lights will be turned on but dimmed, and “chill-out” zones, will be available in the lobby for those needing a break.
-Single tickets are $8 each – no ticketmaster fees if purchased at the door.

 Sensory Friendly Movies

-Family-friendly movies will be shown on Saturday mornings, and the Tuesday evening showing are films that may appeal to a mature audience on the autism spectrum.
+Family-friendly movies will be shown on Saturday mornings, and the Wednesday evening showing are films that may appeal to a mature audience on the autism spectrum.
 See schedule here; regular admission applies

 Marcus Theatres hosts sensory friendly movie outings that are welcoming to all!
 The Reel Movies for Real Needs series features an inclusive environment, which makes it possible for families with special needs children to go to the movies together.

 These first-run movies will be shown on select Saturdays at 10:30, locally at Crosswoods and Pickerington.
 There are no movies on the schedule currently.